 Criminal Penalties for Driving with a Suspended License in New York State

 It’s a situation that many New Yorkers find themselves in every day.
 You get pulled over for a seemingly minor violation - failing to signal or not making a full stop at a stop sign.
-However, instead of the officer coming back with a ticket, you are told to get out of your car and arrested on the spot.
+However, instead of the officer coming back with a ticket, you are told to get out of your car and are arrested.
 As your head spins, you hear the arresting officer cite you with “Aggravated Unlicensed Operator”.

 There are three different sections in the Aggravated Unlicensed Operator statute.
 Different degrees carry different severities, but it is crucial to remember that they are all criminal charges.
-Receiving a conviction for any will result in a criminal record and its collateral consequences.
+Being convicted of any of them will result in a criminal record and its collateral consequences.

 AUO - 3rd Degree

-This section is the least severe in the AUO hierarchy, this charge is still a misdemeanor.
-Motorists convicted of this misdemeanor will find themselves facing a fine anywhere from $200.00 to $500.00, imprisonment up to 30 days or in some cases, both fines and imprisonment.
+This section is the least severe in the AUO hierarchy, though it is still a misdemeanor criminal charge.
+Motorists convicted of this misdemeanor will find themselves facing a fine anywhere from $200.00 to $500.00, imprisonment of up to 30 days or in some cases, both fines and imprisonment.
 Depending on the weight of your vehicle, the penalties compound.

 Misdemeanors are less severe than felonies but should still be avoided at all costs.
 Misdemeanor convictions impact immigration status, housing applications, and employment, among other areas of daily life.